 The effects of Coughing

-Dr Harris (one of London most respected otolaryngologists) warns against suppressant medications.
-Medications containing suppressants inhibit the body’s process of eliminating mucus, and can ultimately prolong the bodies healing.
+It goes without saying that dislodging thick mucus secretions from the lungs can be particularly laborious and problematic to the voice!
+Dr Harris (one of London most respected otolaryngologists) warns against suppressant medications as suppressants inhibit the body’s process of eliminating mucus, and can ultimately prolong the bodies healing.
 Alternatively Dr Harris recommends drinking plenty of water and considering a demulcent such as honey to soothe mucus membranes in the mouth.

 Throat clearing can be very traumatic for the voice.
 Vocalists are cautioned against excessive and/or violent throat clearing as it can lead to hoarseness, laryngitis and injury to the voice.
 Be aware that throat clearing can become habitual.
 Though it may not be an easy habit to shake, try some of the following tips: